 What is Reel Paper?

 Reel Paper is a company dedicated to sustainability, offering 100% bamboo toilet paper alongside a range of eco-friendly products like bamboo and recycled paper towels.
-Since its launch in 2019, Reel have made a name for themselves by supporting reforestation efforts, helping to restore trees where they’re meant to be.
+Bamboo is a highly renewable resource, making it an excellent way to reduce your environmental impact, when compared with paper made with virgin trees.
+Since its launch in 2019, Reel has made a name for itself by supporting reforestation efforts.

-In the wild, you’ll spot Reel’s signature brown wrapper with the bold “r” in the middle — but it’s the brand’s purpose that really stands out, as exemplified by their partnership with environmental non-profit One Tree Planted.
+In the wild, you’ll spot Reel’s signature brown wrapper with the bold “r” in the middle, but it’s the brand’s purpose – and their partnership with environmental non-profit One Tree Planted – that really stands out.

 What are the benefits of Reel Paper?

-Reel Paper offers eco-friendly bamboo toilet paper and paper towels that skip BPA, inks, dyes, chlorine and fragrance, focusing on simplicity and sustainability.
+Reel Paper offers eco-friendly bamboo toilet paper and paper towels that skip BPA, inks, dyes, chlorine and fragrance, meaning their products contain fewer chemicals than traditional toilet paper options.
+In short, they’re a simple and sustainable alternative.

-For families, Reel Paper also retails kid friendly packaging with a playful twist: the little lemur box, featuring colouring book wrappers and a storybook to keep young minds engaged.
+For families, Reel Paper also offers kid-friendly packaging with a playful twist.
+Think colouring book wrappers and a storybook to keep young minds engaged.

-And Reel Paper doesn’t forget the grown-ups: free US shipping and a tiered subscription program, with discounts that make it simple to stock up and save.
+But Reel Paper hasn’t forgotten the grown-ups: free US shipping and a tiered subscription program (with discounts)make it a simple way to stock up and save.

 Then there’s the feedback on texture.
-Some reviewers have called it "scratchy" and "non-absorbent," with a few even going as far as comparing it to sandpaper.
-For users accustomed to softer bamboo rolls, the problem seems to go beyond the expected difference in the texture of eco-friendly products — and it’s a Reel issue.
+Some reviewers have called it "scratchy" and "non-absorbent," with a few evencomparing it to sandpaper.
+For people accustomed to softer bamboo rolls, the problem seems to go beyond the expected difference in the texture of eco-friendly products.It’s a Reel issue.

 What is Save Trees?

-Save Trees — formerly known as Cloud Paper — offers eco-friendly essentials, including bamboo toilet paper, paper towels and tissues.
-But it’s not just about sustainable products — Save Trees showers their community with kindness.
+Save Trees, formerly known as Cloud Paper, offers eco-friendly essentials likebamboo toilet paper, paper towels and tissues.
+But it’s not just about sustainable products; Save Trees showers its community with kindness.

 What sets them apart?
 Their partnership with Food Lifeline, donating over 120,000 rolls to food banks and shelters.
 Plus, Save Tree’s work with One Tree Planted has helped plant over 2,000 trees in the Pacific Northwest.
-Sustainable products, a commitment to reforestation and a whole lot of heart.
+Think sustainable products, a commitment to reforestation and a whole lot of heart.

 What are the benefits of Save Trees?

-Save Trees is toxin-free and planet friendly, offering products made with no PFAS, scents or pesticides.
-And through their partnership with CarbonFund, Save Trees offsets their shipping emissions twice over through reforestation efforts.
+Save Trees is toxin-free and planet-friendly, offering products made with no PFAS, scents or pesticides.
+Through their partnership with CarbonFund, Save Trees offsets their shipping emissions twice over through reforestation efforts.
+Save Trees' toilet paper is also septic-friendly and compatible with all plumbing systems.

 What are the downsides of Save Trees?